cabalse/TollCalculator/README.md

 Method: calculate<br/>
 @param vehicle - the vehicle as a Vehicle object<br/>
-@param dates - date and time of all passes on one day as datestring array<br/>
+@param dates - date and time of all passes on one day as a datestring array.
+The dates shall be in order from earliest to latest.<br/>
 @return - the total toll fee for that day<br/>

 ## The Web API